-Academic Year: An "academic year" at University of the Incarnate Word is made up of 2, 15-week ”semesters“ and 3 summer sessions.
+Academic Year: An "academic year" at University of the Incarnate Word is made up of 2, 15-week "semesters" and 2 summer sessions.
 The academic year technically begins with the first day of fall term and concludes with spring commencement and the end of spring term.
-The summer session periods are " extend summer session" which lasts for 12 weeks.
-Summer sessions 1 and 2 are 6 weeks.
+The summer session periods are called "extended summer session" which lasts a total of 12 weeks.
+Summer sessions 1 and 2 are 6 weeks each.
 Note: UIW admits new students into all academic terms (Fall, Spring & Summer).
 Those students who choose to begin their academic career during a Summer Term are counted as part of the fall class for that year.

 Accreditation: Colleges and universities and high schools must meet certain state or national requirements for academic programs, teaching and facilities to be certified by accrediting agencies.
-University of the Incarnate Word is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, masters, and doctorate degrees.
+University of the Incarnate Word is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate, baccalaureate, masters, and doctorate degrees.

 ACT: American College Testing Program.
 All first year students who apply to UIW are required to submit their ACT or SAT scores.
 UIW does not have a preference which test a student takes nor is there a minimum test score requirement.
 Note: Scores must be sent directly from the testing agency in order to be considered.

 Admissions Representative: Representative from the Office of Admissions who assists prospective students, applicants, parents and high school/transfer counselors through the admission process.

 Admission Requirements: In order to receive admission to a college or university, students must meet certain requirements.
 These may include grade point averages, ACT and/or SAT scores, proficiency test results, specific high school courses, transfer coursework and GED results.